Rendering of Rideau Street and William Street Renewal

 Applicants shall not issue a news release or other public announcement pertaining to details of the Request for Qualifications, their Request for Qualifications Submission, or the selection process, without the prior written approval of the City of Ottawa.

 Copyright, including any and all designs, drawings and final works of art, shall remain the property of the Artist.
 Moral rights remain with the Artist.

 City of Ottawa employees and Peer Assessment Committee members are required to treat both the content of submissions and the deliberations of the committee as confidential.

 Information provided by the applicant may be available to City of Ottawa employees and members of the peer assessment committee.
 Personal Information in your submission is collected under the authority of the City Council approved Public Art Policy.
 Personal information will only be used for evaluating your submission and administering the City of Ottawa’s Public Art Program.

-Peer Assessment Committee, a group of individuals with expertise in diverse parts of the arts sector, including disciplinary knowledge and other expertise.
+A group of individuals with expertise in diverse parts of the arts sector, including disciplinary knowledge and other expertise.
 Such committees review and assess applications as part of the public art procurement process.

-Professional Artist, an artist who:
+An artist who: